kata-containers/kata-containers/Upgrading.md

 [important bug fixes](https://www.kernel.org/category/releases.html)
 meaning this package is only updated when necessary.

-The guest kernel package is updated when a new longterm kernel is released and when any patch updates are required.
+The guest kernel package is updated when a new long-term kernel is released and when any patch updates are required.

 ### Image